Positives

 Shape/Camber/On Snow Feel/Ability Level

 The Jones Ultra Mountain Twin has a directional twin shape that is pretty close to being a true twin, except for a longer nose than the tail and a little softer flex in the nose.
 For 2021, the nose/tail is a little shorter, and there is a longer effective edge.
 The camber profile is a mellow camber going a little past the inserts, leading into a mellow rocker in the nose/tail.
-It is very stable one footing/flat basing and very easy to skid turns with.
+It is a very stable one-footing/flat basing and very easy to skid turns on.
 Jones added lifted sides in the tip/tail, but that didn’t really bleed much or at all into the camber profile.
 It seems to end where the rocker begins, so it doesn’t make the board feel washy or edgeless in harder snow.

 Flex/Pop/Buttering